Cognitive Interfaces

 The self we experience is not a single blanket, but a stack.
 We have a sense of self at the level of our body, our mind, and our social identity.
 Each of these is a Markov blanket, organizing inference at its own scale.

 This filtering is not arbitrary.
 It is constrained by the organism's models, its goals, and its current state.
-Attention creates a focus that enables effective action in a complex world.
+What gets emphasized is whatever the boundary must stabilize for the organism to keep acting and persisting.

 Key Concepts